chmaurer/udacity/README.md

 # (Udacity) App Portfolio
 The appportfolio project for my Udacity Android Developer Nano Degree.
 It shows a few buttons that should eventually launch other apps.
+The other apps can also be found im by repo.